habibialireza/Autism-Spectrum-Disorder-detection/README.md

 # Autism-Spectrum-Disorder-detection
-in this project we aim to detect Autism Spectrum Disorder(ASD) using FMRI brain imagery.
+in this project we aim to detect Autism Spectrum Disorder(ASD) using FMRI brain scans.